-Wind Cave National Park is one of the most complex and longest caves in the world.
-With nearly 130 miles of discovered passageways, Wind Cave is the third longest cave in the United States and the fourth longest cave in the world.
+Wind Cave National Park is one of the most complex and the sixth longest cave in the world.
+With nearly 142 miles of discovered passageways, Wind Cave is the third longest cave in the United States and the fourth longest cave in the world.
 Researchers believe parts of Wind Cave are over 300 million years old and its intricate boxwork, or honeycomb-like features, are rare and only found in a few other caves.
 The wind in Wind Cave changes direction based on the difference in atmospheric pressure between the cave and the surface.

 Above the surface of Wind Cave is nearly 33,851 acres of mixed-grass prairies, pine forests and wildlife.
 Bison, elk, antelope, prairie dogs and wild turkeys inhabit the park and can be easily viewed.
 Hiking trails wind through the prairies and are dotted with colorful wildflowers and rare birds.
 Limited camping is also available.